TedHusted/awake/awake.md/awake.md

 “Hey, come in and close the door, Adrian.”

 Adrian settles into one of the chairs in front of Elena’s desk.
 He looks more comfortable in business casual clothes.

+Elena’s office is bare of decoration or personal effects.
+One corner of the large desk is taken up by a workstation attached to her tablet.
+One of the side wall is taken up by large windows, with the curtains draw.

 “I found the commit Brent mentioned during the Zoom meeting.”
 Adrian says.
 “On the shared server, I also found a presentation Brent created yesterday that walks through the code change to Ally in detail.
 I’m reviewing it with the team in ten minutes.
 I’ll let you know what we conclude.”